mgoellnitz/trackdown/roadmap.md

 * ASSIGNMENT of issues should be part of the format and tooling (in progress)
 * COPY release notes. (in progress)
+* HASH of the commit should be part of the listing (resolved)
+* PREFIX hashes in commit notes to form a URL (resolved)
 * ROADMAP should show percentage for issues already started (resolved)
+* ROOT directory of the source code must be a valid roadmap and issue file location (resolved)
 * SETUP tracking repository symmetrically (resolved)
 * SYNCHRONIZE roadmap also on unhandled commits (resolved)
-* ROOT directory of the source code must be a valid roadmap and issue file location (resolved)
 * UPDATE command for the commit hook (resolved)
-* HASH of the commit should be part of the listing (resolved)
-* PREFIX hashes in commit notes to form a URL (resolved)

 ## mirror:

-0% (0 / 6) completed
+0% (0 / 5) completed
-83% (5 / 6) in progress
+80% (4 / 5) in progress

 * MIRRORHOOK for update of the local mirror and roadmap for mirrored issue collections
+* BITBUCKET issue tracker offline mirror (in progress)
+* GITHUB offline mirror (in progress)
 * GITLAB offline mirror (in progress)
-* GITHUB offline mirror (in progress)
-* REDMINE offline mirror (in progress)
-* BITBUCKET issue tracker offline mirror (in progress)
 * GOGS and gitea offline mirror (in progress)

 ## nth:

 0% (0 / 1) completed
-0% (0 / 1) in progress
+100% (1 / 1) in progress

-* MULTIISSUE There can be only one issue per commit.
+* MULTIISSUE There can be only one issue per commit. (in progress)

 ## oos: